God Cried: Reception

 Writing in The Middle East Journal, Loren Jenkins described God Cried as "powerful, moving, and important", praising the human face it put on suffering on the Middle East.
 However, Jenkins felt that Clifton's repeated criticism of Israel's government meant that it would "be too casually dismissed by those who continue to believe that Israel can do no evil in the Middle East."
 Erich Isaac and Rael Jean, reviewing the book for Quadrant, critiqued the writing and photography as presenting the 1982 conflict as being waged between a clear group of "good guys" (PLO fighters) and "bad guys" (Israelis), and not conveying possible justifications for the Israeli invasion.
 Isaac and Jean wrote that the book was valuable for how it demonstrated what they considered a broader bias of journalists against Israel.

-A 1983 review of the book by Roald Dahl, published in the Literary Review, contained broad attacks against Israel and Jewish people who did not critique the nation.
-In the review Dahl writes that the United States is "so utterly dominated by the great Jewish financial institutions" and asks, "must Israel, like Germany, be brought to her knees before she learns how to behave in this world?"'
-Events surrounding the reception of this review were dramatized in the 2025 play Giant.
+A 1983 review of the book by Roald Dahl, published in the Literary Review, caused a "small outcry."
+Under the title "Not a Chivalrous Affair," Dahl compared the then-current war in Lebanon (which he described as "deliberate mass murder") to Dahl's own service in Palestine during WWII.
+Remarking on the "authentic tales of horror and bestiality throughout this book," Dahl asked of the war, "[W]hy in heaven’s name did not somebody influential in America shout 'Stop'[? ...]
+Is the American President and the Senate and the Congress so utterly dominated by the great Jewish financial institutions over there that they dare not defy them?"
+Dahl concluded that "on the whole [...] the great Jewish communities outside Israel cared very little about what was going on [in Lebanon]," and rhetorically asked: "Must Israel, like [Nazi] Germany, be brought to her knees before she learns how to behave in this world?"
+The review was widely perceived as antisemitic, a perception only deepened by Dahl's subsequent public statements in defense of his position.
+Events surrounding the reception of this review were dramatized in Mark Rosenblatt's 2024 play Giant.